Frank Juhan: Ministry

-After graduating with a Bachelor of Divinity from Sewanee: The University of the South in 1911, he was ordained in the Episcopal Church, first as deacon in June 1911 and then as priest in June 1912 by Bishop James S. Johnston of West Texas.
-He married Vera Louise MacKnight Spencer on January 3, 1912, and together had two children.
-He then became the chaplain at the West Texas Military Academy and priest-in-charge of Goliad, Texas and Beeville, Texas.
-In 1913 he became chaplain at the Sewanee Military Academy, while in 1916 he became rector of Christ Church in Greenville, South Carolina.
+After graduating with a Bachelor of Divinity from The University of the South in 1911, he was ordained in the Episcopal Church, first as deacon in June 1911 and then as priest in June 1912 by Bishop James S. Johnston of West Texas.
+He married Vera Louise MacKnight Spencer on January 3, 1912, and together they had a daughter and two sons.
+He then became the Chaplain at the West Texas Military Academy and priest-in-charge of Goliad, Texas and Beeville, Texas.
+In 1913 he became Chaplain at the Sewanee Military Academy, and in 1916 he became Rector of Christ Church in Greenville, South Carolina.

-He was elected the fourth Bishop of Florida in 1924 and was consecrated on November 25, 1924, by Presiding Bishop Ethelbert Talbot.
+He was consecrated the fourth Bishop of the Episcopal Diocese of Florida on November 25, 1924, by Presiding Bishop Ethelbert Talbot.
 He was the youngest diocesan bishop in the Episcopal Church at the time of his consecration, and the senior active bishop in the church when he retired in 1956.
 He also became Chancellor of the University of the South in 1944, a post he retained till 1950.
 He served as Director of Development for Sewanee after 1956.